DREAM: Dynamic Red-teaming across Environments for AI Models

-The proprietary models evaluated are gemini-2.5-flash-nothinking, o4-mini, gemini-2.5-flash, GPT-5, gemini-2.5-pro, grok-4, and claude-sonnet-4.5-20250929-thinking.
-The open-source cohort consists of qwen3-235b-a22b, Kimi-K2-0711-preview, llama3.1-70b, qwen2.5-72b, and deepseek-v3.1-think-250821.
-To maintain consistency, all target agents were configured for deterministic output using greedy decoding.
+To ensure a representative assessment of the current LLM landscape, we evaluate a diverse suite of 12 state-of-the-art models, spanning both frontier proprietary systems and prominent open-source architectures.
+The proprietary group includes Gemini-2.5-Flash, o4-mini, GPT-5, Grok-4, and Claude-Sonnet-4.5.
+These are benchmarked against an open-source counterparts, which comprise Qwen2.5-72B, Qwen3-235B, Kimi-K2, Llama-3.1-70B, and DeepSeek-V3.1.
+To ensure reproducibility and eliminate stochastic variance, all agents were configured for deterministic execution via greedy decoding.

-\subsubsection{Evaluation Metrics}
+\subsubsection{\textbf{Evaluation Metrics}}

-To ensure a standardized and rigorous assessment, our metric design strictly aligns with the taxonomy proposed in SafetyBenchmark~\cite{yin2025safeagentbenchbenchmarksafetask}.
+To ensure a standardized and rigorous assessment, our metric design builds upon the taxonomy proposed in SafetyBenchmark~\cite{yin2024safeagentbench}.
 We evaluate agent safety across 8 distinct risk categories and 9 specific failure modes, which serve as the fundamental granularity for our analysis.

 \textbf{Risk Categories Taxonomy.} We adopt a comprehensive risk taxonomy covering the CIA triad (Confidentiality, Integrity, Availability) and broader safety concerns.
 As detailed in Table~\ref{tab:risk_definitions}, these categories range from data leakage to physical harm, ensuring a holistic safety assessment.